EgosOwn/onionr/docs/dev/setup.md

 There are additional requirements specified in requirements-dev.txt

+Developers agree to the CoC and to contribute new code under GPLv3 or later.
+Developers should stick to PEP8 in most cases, and write unittests or integration tests where possible.

 ## Developer Scripts

 run-onionr-node.py can be used to start a node with specific parameters